lsst-dm/dmtn-224/index.rst

 Generic authentication flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Here is a diagram of the generic login flow.

+.. mermaid:: flow-login.mmd
+   :caption: Generic browser authentication flow

+This diagram omits the possible request from Gafaelfawr to an LDAP server for additional user metadata to avoid making it even smaller than it already is.

 Here are the generic steps of a browser authentication flow.
 The details of steps 5 and 6 vary depending on the authentication provider, as discussed in greater depth below.